daormar/debasher/doc/design_doc_resident.md

 - **channel** (canal): the one-way connection from an output port of one node to an input port of another, made of a FIFO (a named pipe created by the engine).
 It delivers envelopes in the order in which they were sent.
 Business channels carry `DATA` and `BARRIER`; the channels to and from the `Supervisor` carry only `INTERACT`.
 - **`Supervisor`**: the optional process (0 or 1 per program) that receives heartbeats, relaunches downed nodes and can start rounds.
 It is not itself supervised.
 - **initiator** (iniciador): the node at which a round starts, because it receives an `INTERACT` `start_snapshot` or `shutdown` (or, if enabled, because of its own snapshot timer).
 It has to be able to reach every other node through the channels; a program made of independent subgraphs needs one initiator per subgraph.
+- **trigger** (disparo): the `INTERACT` command, `start_snapshot` or `shutdown`, that makes a node start a round.
+It reaches an initiator from the `Supervisor`, from an actor outside the program that writes it into a FIFO of the initiator, or, as an in-process call and not as a message, from the initiator's own snapshot timer.
+- **trigger port** (puerto de disparo): an output port of the `Supervisor`, an entry of its `TRIGGER_PORT` list, wired to an initiator; the `Supervisor` sends the triggers through it.
+- **manual trigger port** (puerto de disparo manual): the input port of the `Supervisor`, `MANUAL_TRIGGER_PORT`, where an actor outside the program writes a trigger, which the `Supervisor` relays to every trigger port.
+- **control port** (puerto de control): an input port of a node, listed in `CONTROL_PORTS`, that carries only `INTERACT` commands, such as the one on which an initiator receives its triggers.
+It never carries a marker, so it takes no part in any round, and a `CLOSE` on it does not close it, because its writer (the `Supervisor`, or whoever writes commands) may come back.
 - **incarnation** (encarnación): one running instance of a node's process.
 Relaunching a node after a crash starts a new incarnation of the same node, which reuses its FIFOs, its directory and its checkpoints.
 - **execdir**: the node's own directory, `__exec__/<process_name>/` under the program's output directory, exported to the process as `DEBASHER_PROCESS_EXECDIR`.
 Its checkpoints and its input log live there.